intern713/azcopy/README.md

 ![azcopy file](https://github.com/ylian713/azcopy/blob/master/screenshot1/help.png)

 > [!NOTE]
 > You may be unable to use the cammand <u>azcopy</u> directly and the output is shown below in the screenshot.
-In this condition, you can use <u>.\azcopy</u> after getting into Absolute path.
+In this condition, you can use <u>.\azcopy</u> after getting into absolute path.

 >![azcopy file](https://github.com/ylian713/azcopy/blob/master/screenshot1/note.png)